jahanmuskan/jahanmuskan/README.md

 ## 🚀 About Me
 Welcome to my GitHub profile!
 I'm a passionate developer with a deep interest in building meaningful and scalable applications.
 I specialize in backend development, focusing on back-end technologies.
 I am always curious to learn new technologies and constantly improving my skills.

-🔹 **Current Focus**:  Working with Java, Spring Boot, SQL and building RESTful APIs, Exploring Data Structures and Algorithms (DSA),  Linux.
+🔹 **Current Focus**:  Working with Java, Spring Boot, SQL and building RESTful APIs, Exploring Data Structures and Algorithms (DSA).
 🔹 **Favorite Tools**: IntelliJ IDEA, VS Code, pgAdmin, and Git.

 When I'm not coding, you can find me experimenting with new technologies, contributing to open-source projects, or learning about system architecture and design.